PostHog/posthog.com/contents/blog/posthog-vs-pendo.md

 </table>
 </div>

-- **[Correlation analysis](/product-analytics):** Correlation analysis is a feature which enables you to automatically discover significant linking properties or events relevant to an insight.
+- **Correlation analysis:** [Correlation analysis](/product-analytics) automatically highlights significant linking properties or events relevant to an insight.
 For example, you can find if users who complete a funnel are likely to be from a certain location, or have completed another event.
 In PostHog, correlation analysis is a standard part of analytics.

-- **[Formulas](/product-analytics):** In PostHog, a formula is exactly what it sounds like — a mathematical process you can use as part of your analysis.
-A simple example of a formula would be an equation to figure out a ratio or percentage, though advanced formulas can use more elaborate functions, such as `COS` and `SIN`.
-Pendo, however, doesn’t offer the ability to use formulas in analysis.
+- **Formulas:** Formulas in PostHog enable you to create custom insights using your data.
+A simple example of a formula would be an equation to figure out a ratio or percentage (e.g. the percentage of user who completed two different events), though advanced formulas can use more elaborate functions, such as `COS` and `SIN`.

 - **[SQL access](/docs/product-analytics/hogql):** SQL, which stands for Structured Query Language, is a programming language for interrogating data.
 While both Pendo and PostHog offer the ability to analyze data with ready-made insights and visualizations types, SQL enables you to go beyond this and examine data in any way.
 Only PostHog offers SQL access to your data; in Pendo you are limited to the existing graphs and widgets.